saltyrtc/saltyrtc-meta/Protocol.md

 A client who sends a 'close' message MUST set the *reason* field to a valid close code (as enumerated in *Close Code Enumeration*). `1001` SHALL be used for normal close cases.
-Once the message has been sent, the client SHALL remove all cached data (such as messages, cookies and sequence number(s)) of the other client.
+Once the message has been sent, the client SHALL remove all cached data (such as cookies and sequence numbers) of and for the other client.
 The client SHALL also terminate the connection to the server with a close code of `1001` (*Going Away*).

 A receiving client SHALL validate that the *reason* field contains a valid close code (as enumerated in *Close Code Enumeration*).
-The client SHALL remove all cached data (such as messages, cookies and sequence number(s)) of the other client.
+The client SHALL remove all cached data (such as cookies and sequence numbers) of and for the other client.
 The client SHALL also terminate the connection to the server with a close code of `1001` (*Going Away*).

 The message SHALL be NaCl public-key encrypted by the client's session key pair and the other client's session key pair.